 How would you respond to God if you heard that?

-Probably the same way Habakkuk responded to Him in the situation facing him long ago.
+That's actually the scenario that faced a man named Habakkuk six hundred years before Christ.
+Habakkuk was a prophet of God who lived in Judah.
 Things were desperate in Habakkuk's day.
 As the seventh century B.C. came to a close, his nation was in a moral free-fall.
 He couldn't stand to see God's chosen nation living in such godless ways, so he asked God to do something (1:2-4).

 To which God responded, "I already am.
 I am at this very moment raising up the Babylonians to come and destroy the nation of Judah (1:5-11)."